Making The Switch

 Every pet is different, and before switching your dog or cat to a natural raw diet, it’s important to look at their nutritional history and needs in order to make their transition to raw as painless as possible.
-If your pet already has experience with raw or cooked food, the switch should be fast and easy, but if it’s a wholesale change from kibble to raw, the transition should be a bit more gradual to allow their digestive system time to adjust to the new food.
+There are two ways you can switch your pet onto raw food – “cold turkey” or a “soft transition.”

-We are not veterinarians.
-True Carnivores staff are educated, our writing is researched and are practiced on our own animals, but neither the advice of a True Carnivores staff member nor reading True Carnivores written materials can substitute for visiting a veterinarian, especially those in the practice of holistic methods.
+At True Carnivores we are not veterinarians.
+True Carnivores staff are educated, our writing is researched and are practiced on our own animals.
+The advice of a True Carnivores staff member nor reading True Carnivores written materials can substitute for visiting a veterinarian, especially those in the practice of holistic methods.
 We offer carefully chosen, natural products that can benefit your pet, however we do believe that veterinary conditions should be diagnosed and treated by professionals.

 Making the switch to raw with your dog is an exciting and fun adventure.
 Sure, it may look and feel a little overwhelming at first, but once you’re comfortable with proteins, bones, tripe, treats, and chews the fun begins!

 At the beginning, we recommend choosing one protein to give to your dog over the course of the first 7-10 days then gradually expanding.
 Typically, we recommend starting with something simple such as turkey, we find it easiest to work with and it is high in bone content (High bone content will help firm your pups’ stools so they are less likely to have an upset tummy).
 Once your dog has sampled its new protein sources, begin rotating different proteins every few days or so as this ensures your dog’s diet has plenty of variety.